solarslurpi/OG-GrowBuddy/README.md

 flow.set("vpd",msg.payload)
 return msg;
 ```
+#### Time to Adjust VPD?
 The [algorithm used is from a Quest website](https://www.questclimate.com/vapor-pressure-deficit-indoor-growing-part-3-different-stages-vpd/).
 In the code above, the leaf temperature (`leaf_T`) is set to be 2 degrees F less than the air temperature.
 This approximation is used when there is not IR thermometer pointed at a leaf.
+I do not have an IR thermometer in my current prototype.
+I plan on adding one once I can figure out how I want to make sure I get accurate measurements of the leaf temperature.

+If